-For children, pets are furry companions, siblings, playmates and protectors.
-Their grieving process calls for guidance to understand loss, to mourn, and to remember.
-So, it’s important for parent to have bereavement support for themselves, in order to help their children.
+For children, pets are furry companions, siblings, playmates, and protectors.
+Their grieving process calls for guidance so that they can begin to understand loss, to mourn, and to remember.
+So, it’s important for parents to have bereavement support for themselves, in order to help their children.

 Children are naturally curious about death, but their age and familial attitudes cause varied behaviors, which means a parent may need to impart a variety of coping skills.
 How a child responds depends on:

 - The child’s age, maturity level, and stage of development

 - The strength of the bond with the pet

 - The behavior of the adults around them.

 Young children lack the experience to understand the loss of a pet, but they can sense that you are coping with grief.
 They will model your behavior.
 This means it’s acceptable to show your own feelings as a normal reaction to loss.
 It’s OK to explain that the pet has died and will not come back.
 For children at this age, it’s critical that they understand that they are not responsible for the death.
 It’s also important to maintain the child’s routine.
 Young children will easily accept new pets.